crypticCaroline/puppyplaymates/README.md

 The website is fully responsive between different screen resolutions.
 I have done this by using media queries, containers, rows and columns.
 I have chosen to hide the GIF images on small devices.

 ### Accessibility

+### Flash Messages
+* Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the text they contain

 ### Input Fields